-You can remove any credentials linked to a card using Web Services or the Cards API with the Delete option specified in the <Action> field.
+You can remove any credentials linked to a card using the Thredd API or the Cards API with the Delete option specified in the <action> field.
 See Using the Card Enrolment API.

 Note: Please check with your 3DS project manager for unenrollment restrictions if you have continuous auto-enrollment enabled for your cards.